GW-CS-SD-24-25/GW-CS-SD-24-25.github.io/lectures/team_charter.md

 - We will use slack for async communication between team members, mentors, and instructors
 - We will use Zoom for weekly meetings with instructors and mentors
 - We will use github projects to track sprint progress and post weekly updates
+- *List any other communication tools you will use*

 ### 3.2 Meetings
 - Weekly meetings with the team mentor will be held *Wednesday 8pm* over Zoom.